 - How a contact strategy’s impact varies across customer segments.

 Incrementality can be a powerful tool, but if results don’t make sense, dig deeper to find out why.
 In one situation, I was perplexed when control groups were driving more revenue than those mailed additional marketing efforts.
 These efforts were, in effect, suppressing demand.

-It turned out that the customer selection and allocation process was not truly random and had skewed results towards the control group.
+It turned out that the customer selection and allocation process was not truly random and had skewed results toward the control group.
 When the test was run again, performance made more sense.
 The efforts drove incremental revenue, but not incremental profitability, and were discontinued.

-Tim Hoerrner (firstname.lastname@example.org) is the chief customer economist at Carmot Marketing, which advises clients on profit-driving customer communication strategies.
+Tim Hoerrner (email@example.com) is chief customer economist at Carmot Marketing, which advises clients on profit-driving customer communication strategies.